core-wg/href/draft-ietf-core-href.md

   and with "." being an unreserved character, expressing them as "%2e" and "%2e%2e" is not even viable, let alone practical).

-* CRIs without authority whose path starts with two or more empty segments.
+* CRIs without authority whose path starts with a leading empty segment followed by at least one more segment.

-  When converted to URIs, these would violate the requirement that in absence of an authority, a URI's path cannot begin with two slash characters, and they would be indistinguishable from a URI with a shorter path and a present but empty authority component.
+  When converted to URIs, these would violate the requirement that in absence of an authority, a URI's path cannot begin with two slash characters.
+  (E.g., two leading empty segments would be indistinguishable from a URI with a shorter path and a present but empty authority component.)
+  (Compare {{<c-path-segment}}.)

-* {:#naked-rootless} CRIs without authority that are rootless and do not have a path component (e.g., `["a", true]`), which would be indistinguishable from its root-based equivalent (`["a"]`) as both would have the URI `a:`.
+* {:#naked-rootless} CRIs without authority that are rootless and have an empty path component (e.g., `["a", true, []]`), which would be indistinguishable from its root-based equivalent (`["a", null, []]`) as both would have the URI `a:`.

 # Creation and Normalization